NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - What are they missing?
 What am I missing?
 - What don't they want to see?
 What don't I want to see?

-*Because we all Say, Do, Want, Hide, and Miss and Avoid — no exception.*
+*Because we all Say, Do, Want, Hide, Miss, and Avoid — no exception.*

+Bloodhound doesn't care about your story.
+It doesn't care who is the hero or who is the villain.
+It only cares about the scent.

+Bloodhound separates the perfume of the narrative from the cold, hard trail of reality.

+If you say, "They were being mean," Bloodhound asks, "What was the specific word they said?"
+If you say, "I did my best," Bloodhound asks, "What was the specific action you took?"

+Bloodhound's enemy isn't malice.
+It's the scent you prefer — the one that confirms your story, the one that makes you right.
+That scent is the one most likely to mislead you.

-> **Note:** Bloodhound's sniff is descriptive.
-Owl's judgment is evaluative.
+> **Note:** Bloodhound's sniff is descriptive, not evaluative.
+That's Owl's job.
 >
-> The "I" questions are Bloodhound checking Bloodhound.
+> Bloodhound finds the trail for both sides of the line.
+This is where the ice-cold begins: you must smell your own tracks as clearly as theirs.
 >
+> Bloodhound checks Bloodhound: Is my nose clogged by my own story?
+Am I smelling what is actually there, or am I smelling what I expect to find?
+>
-> Bloodhound passes data to Owl.
+> Bloodhound passes the raw scent to Owl.

 ---